-21 See Preliminary Sales Calculation Memorandum.
+22 See Preliminary Sales Calculation Memorandum.

-pattern of consistent price differences between the sales on which NV is based and the comparison market sales at the LOT of the export transaction, in accordance with the Department's normal methodology as described above.24 Further, we do not have record information which would allow us to examine pricing patterns based on the respondent's sales of other products, and there are no other respondents or other record information on which such an analysis could be based.
+Department's normal methodology as described above.25 Further, we do not have record information which would allow us to examine pricing patterns based on the respondent's sales of other products, and there are no other respondents or other record information on which such an analysis could be based.
 Accordingly, because only one LOT exists in the home market we could not make a LOT adjustment.
-However, because the LOT in the comparison market is at a more advanced stage of distribution than the LOT of the CEP transactions, we made a CEP offset adjustment in accordance with section 773(a)(7)(B) of the Act and 19 CFR 351.412(f).25
+However, because the LOT in the comparison market is at a more advanced stage of distribution than the LOT of the CEP transactions, we are preliminarily granting a CEP offset adjustment in accordance with section 773(a)(7)(B) of the Act and 19 CFR 351.412(f).26

-Cost of Production
+C. Cost of Production

-The Department disregarded sales priced below the cost of production (COP) in the last administrative review of the order completed prior to the initiation of this review.26 Thus, in accordance with section 773(b)(2)(A)(ii) of the Act, there are reasonable grounds to believe or suspect that ASB made sales of the subject merchandise in its home market at prices below the COP in the current review period.
+The Department disregarded sales priced below the cost of production (COP) in the last administrative review of the order completed prior to the initiation of this review.27 Thus, in accordance with section 773(b)(2)(A)(ii) of the Act, there are reasonable grounds to believe or suspect that ASB made sales of the subject merchandise in its home market at prices below the COP in the current review period.
 Pursuant to section 773(b)(1) of the Act, we initiated a COP investigation of sales by ASB.
-We examined the cost data for ASB and determined that our quarterly cost methodology is not warranted and, therefore, we have applied our standard methodology of using annual costs based on the reported data.
+We examined the cost data for ASB and determined that our quarterly cost methodology is not warranted and, therefore, we applied our standard methodology of using annual costs based on the reported data.

-Calculation of Cost of Production
+1. Calculation of Cost of Production

-We calculated the COP based on the sum of the cost of materials and fabrication for the foreign like product, plus amounts for general and administrative and financial expense, in accordance with section 773(b)(3) of the Act.
-We relied on the COP data submitted by ASB in its questionnaire responses for the COP calculation.
+We calculated the COP based on the sum of the cost of materials and fabrication for the foreign like product, plus amounts for general and administrative (G&A) expenses and financial expenses, in accordance with section 773(b)(3) of the Act.
+We relied on the COP data submitted by ASB in its questionnaire responses for the COP calculation and made no adjustments to the submitted data for these preliminary results.

-Test of Home Market Prices
+2. Test of Home Market Prices

-As required under 773(b)(2) of the Act, we compared the weighted-average of the COP for the POR to the per-unit price of the home market sales of the foreign like product, to determine whether these sales had been made at prices below the COP within an extended period of time in substantial quantities, and whether such prices were sufficient to permit the recovery of all costs within a reasonable period of time.
+As required under 773(b)(2) of the Act, we compared the weighted-average COP for the POR to the per-unit price of the home market sales of the foreign like product, in order to determine whether the sale prices were below the COP.
 We determined the net home market prices for the below cost test by subtracting from the gross unit price all applicable movement charges, direct and indirect selling expenses, and packing expenses.

-Results of COP Test
+3. Results of COP Test